yuyimimimi/McLinOS/README.md

-this RTOS kernel just create extreme compatibility of linux kernel.
+this RTOS kernel just for make compatibility of linux kernel.
-I's just for personal test.
+It's just for personal test.

-I'm not recommend any one use it for any project.
+I'm not recommend any one use it on any project.

 no libc no MDK support.

-and now it's only have stm32f407 support.

 you need instell make tools。
-and use cmd: "make installtools" then install arm-none-eabi-gcc
+and use cmd:"make installtools"

+then install gcc for your platforme

 use make menuconfig to config kernel. then link script and boot script will be create